totallymoney/assign-reviewers-by-labels-action/README.md

 Please note:

-- We only allow retrieving the config using a `GET` request with the ability to pass through custom headers if you need to pass a api token (`config-request-headers`).
+- We only allow retrieving the config using a `GET` request with the ability to pass through custom headers if you need to pass an api token (`config-request-headers`).
 - The endpoint **MUST** return the config in the `JSON` format.

 #### Example Config